sumandeb003/Ariane_Trojans_for_Pyverilog/README.md

 4. `vectoradd_TP3.v` contains the trojan type TP3 (Address Manipulation)

 5. The `A to Z of Using HW2VEC for Hardware Trojan Detection.ipynb` file mentions how I installed HW2VEC and used it for detecting hardware trojans (HTs).
 It refers to the file `use_case_2.py` in this repository.
 6. The directories `axi2apb_TP1`, `axi2apb_TP2`, and `axi2apb_TP3` contain the original trojans TP1, TP2 and TP3, respectively, inserted in the AXI-to-APB conversion module of the RISC-V-based Ariane SoC.
+The original codebase of the Ariane SoC can be found [here](http://www.github.com/lowRISC/ariane).